Michael Meeropol: Current position on parents' executions

-In 2015 after the death of David Greenglass, his secret grand jury testimony was released.
-Claiming that that testimony supported their view that their mother was not an espionage agent (twice Greenglass under oath before the Grand Jury asserted he had never spoken with his sister about any of his espionage activities with Julius Rosenberg or Ruth Greenglass) the brothers Meeropol wrote an op-ed in The New York Times demanding that the US government exonerate their mother.
+In 2015, after the death of David Greenglass, his secret grand jury testimony was released.
+Claiming that that testimony supported their view that their mother was not an espionage agent (twice Greenglass under oath before the grand jury asserted he had never spoken with his sister about any of his espionage activities with Julius Rosenberg or Ruth Greenglass) the brothers Meeropol wrote an August 2015 op-ed in The New York Times demanding that the US government exonerate their mother.
 On September 28, 2015, the date that would have been Ethel Rosenberg's 100th birthday, the brothers and eight members of their extended families (including one great-grandchild of the Rosenbergs) gathered on the steps of New York's City Hall to receive two proclamations – one by 13 City Council members and one by the Borough President of Manhattan honoring Ethel Rosenberg and decrying her reputedly false conviction and execution.

-Meeropol and his brother Robert appeared on the CBS news magazine show 60 Minutes in the fall of 2016 arguing that their mother deserved exoneration because of the recent release of grand jury testimony by her chief accuser, David Greenglass, which directly contradicted his trial testimony against her.
-They submitted requests to President Obama for a proclamation to in effect nullify the original jury verdict because of the perjuries involved in the government's case against her.
+Meeropol and his brother Robert appeared on the CBS news magazine show 60 Minutes in October 2016, arguing that their mother deserved exoneration because of the recent release of grand jury testimony by her chief accuser, David Greenglass, which directly contradicted his trial testimony against her.
+They submitted requests to President Barack Obama for a proclamation to in effect nullify the original jury verdict because of the perjuries involved in the government's case against her.
 This request was accompanied by the documents including grand jury minutes supporting their arguments.
-On December 1, 2016 Meeropol and his brother Robert stood outside the White House gate to symbolically re-create the effort they engaged in back in 1953 when Michael delivered a handwritten letter to President Eisenhower asking for clemency for his parents to a White House guard.
+On December 1, 2016, Meeropol and his brother Robert stood outside the White House gate to symbolically re-create the effort they engaged in back in 1953 when Michael delivered a handwritten letter to President Dwight D. Eisenhower asking for clemency for his parents to a White House guard.
 They turned in petitions containing more than 60,000 signatures in support of their request.
 The request received no response, and it is unclear if President Obama was ever aware of the request.

-Meeropol published a 2018 article revisiting his uncle David Greenglass' testimony and role in the Rosenberg case.
+In 2018, Meeropol published an article revisiting his uncle David Greenglass' testimony and role in the Rosenberg case.